 - If so, the two genera are synonyms.
 Choose the genus first described (priority).

-- The specific epithet is based on priority: use the oldest one representing any state of the species.
-If necessary, it must be formally recombined with the chosen genus to form a new legitimate binomial.
+- Choose the specific epithet.
+The specific epithet is based on priority: use the oldest one representing any state of the species.
+If necessary, it must be formally combined with the chosen genus to form a new legitimate binomial.

 This may make sense to you, but it gets worse: